‘Mainly tough’: Jim Lambright forged the defense that made the Huskies champions

 “I remember when I was at UCLA, we practiced harder for Washington than any other team — with the exception of maybe USC — because we knew the swarming mentality that Lambright’s defense had,” said former Washington coach Rick Neuheisel, who played quarterback for the Bruins in the early 1980s.
 “Lambright was going to make it a party at the football — it was a slobber knocker type of affair every time.”

-Lambright was a defensive end for the Huskies from 1962-64 and won a Pac-10 title his junior year.
+Lambright was a defensive end for the Huskies from 1962-64 and won a conference title his junior year.
 He came on as an assistant coach in 1969, was promoted to defensive coordinator in 1978 and, in 1993, succeeded Don James as the Huskies’ head coach.

 His ingenuity as a coordinator paved the way for the Huskies’ dominance in the 1990s, which included a national championship.
 Wanted to get pass off as an opposing offense?
 You had about one Mississippi to do so.